High Asset Divorce

 KNOWLEDGEABLE FAMILY LAW ATTORNEYS FOR RESIDENTS OF ATLANTA

 Few divorces are a pleasant experience, either as an emotional matter or as a pragmatic matter.
 In particular, making the financial arrangements related to the dissolution of a marriage can become extremely challenging as you attempt to work out how to divide marital assets and debts, as well as calculate spousal support and child support.
 However, in a divorce that involves high assets, the situation can grow even more complicated.
 If you are currently planning to dissolve a marriage, and your spouse and you have a significant amount of valuable assets, you may want to consult a family law lawyer who has experience handling high-asset divorces.
-Thomas C. Rowsey has helped many Atlanta residents negotiate and, if necessary, litigate to seek the property that may be due to them as their equitable share of the marriage assets.
+Rowsey & Stelter has helped many Atlanta residents negotiate and, if necessary, litigate to seek the property that may be due to them as their equitable share of the marriage assets.

 PURSUING A HIGH ASSET DIVORCE IN GEORGIA

 It is frequently difficult for divorcing couples to reach agreement on dividing their marital property and debts.
 Moreover, high asset divorces are frequently riddled by additional complexities because they often involve more complicated, more diverse, and more numerous financial arrangements and investments, such as:

 - Foreign investments;

 - Art, automobiles, artifacts, wine, jewelry, coins, stamps, books, manuscripts, or other collections; and